Charity Assets Trust

 Encourage transition to low carbon through stewardship activity

-A core element of these funds will aim to encourage the transition to lower carbon activities through responsible ownership / stewardship / engagement / voting activity Social / Employment
+Encourage the transition to lower carbon activities through asset selection and / or responsible ownership activity.
+Social / Employment

 Social policy